dnegometyanov/commissions-calculator/README.md

 ### Extensibility limitation of current solution (possible TODOs)
  - Calculation state, in this case `WeeklyState` is updated from the rules ATM, so in case we add new states with new fields for new rules, our existing rules will not update the new state field.
-   To support this, we need to create a separate service outside of rules (somewhere on the CommissionsCalculator probably) that updates the state independently from rules.
+   To support this, we need to create a separate service outside of rules (somewhere on the CommissionsCalculator probably) that updates the state independently of rules.

  - `UserCalculationStateRepositoryInterface` works with `WeeklyStateCollectionInterface`, so it cannot handle new types states at its current implementation.
 We need to refactor it to return / persist rules of any type we need.
 For example, to have matching methods (interfaces) for each state type.